1

 • That the member required the hysterectomy under a life threatening, emergency situation in which the practitioner determined that prior acknowledgment by the member was not possible.
 The statement must describe the nature of the emergency.

 A copy of the member’s signed and dated Acknowledgment/Certification Statement form or the practitioner’s signed and dated Certification Statement form, as described above, must be attached to all claims submitted for hysterectomy services.
-The Acknowledgment/Certification Statement for a Hysterectomy form on which to report the required information is located under Claim Forms and Attachments > Women’s Health on the Provider Forms web page of the Department’s website.
+The Acknowledgment/Certification Statement for a Hysterectomy Form on which to report the required information is located on the Provider Forms web page under Claim Forms and Attachments > Women’s Health.
 Providers may copy this form, as needed, for attachment to claim(s).
 The submitted form must be signed and dated by the practitioner performing the hysterectomy.

 The surgeon is responsible for providing copies of the appropriate acknowledgment or certification to the hospital, anesthesiologist, and assistant surgeon for billing purposes.
 A copy of the written acknowledgment or practitioner’s statement must be attached.